International Organization for Standardization: Document copyright

 ISO documents have strict copyright restrictions and ISO charges for most copies.
-As of 2020, the typical cost of a copy of an ISO standard is about or more (and electronic copies typically have a single-user license, so they cannot be shared among groups of people).
-Some standards by ISO and its official U.S. representative (and, via the U.S. National Committee, the International Electrotechnical Commission) are made freely available.
+As of 2020, the typical cost of a copy of an ISO standard is about or more (and electronic copies typically have a single-user licence, so they cannot be shared among groups of people).
+Some standards by ISO and its official US representative (and, via the US National Committee, the International Electrotechnical Commission) are made freely available.

 Standardization process

 A standard published by ISO/IEC is the last stage of a long process that commonly starts with the proposal of new work within a committee.
 Some abbreviations used for marking a standard with its status are: